akashpetkar123/JWT-Tokenization-in-Spring-Boot-using-Spring-Security/README.md

 http://localhost:9090/hello as a GET request send along headers parameter

 Key                       Value

 ===                       =====

 Content-Type              application/json

 Authorization             auth=eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJha2FzaCIsImV4cCI6MTU4NzA1MDgyMCwiaWF0IjoxNTg3MDE0ODIwfQ.bHrMeAZAEzly-aR1h-IXSRORySaq8FnAh2fy8Ia3ujY

-here auth is the identifier for the token you can give anthing you want after GET request it will give a respose as:-
+here "auth" is the identifier for the token you can give anthing you want after GET request it will give a respose as:-
 HELLO WORLD